1. Do Air Pollution Masks Really Work?

 Anti-pollution masks do work, but all are not equal at protecting you against particulate matter (PM).
 PM2.5 are particles that have a diameter of less than 2.5 micrometers, which is about 3% the diameter of a human hair.
 Commonly written as PM2.5, particles this size tend to stay longer in the air than heavier particles.
 They go deeper into the lungs making them more hazardous.
 Studies have found a close link between exposure to fine particles and premature death from heart and lung disease.

-Most air filter masks are designed to protect against particulate matter pollution such as PM2.5.
+Most air pollution masks are designed to protect against particulate matter pollution such as PM2.5.
 However, most air masks are not effective against gasses such as nitrogen dioxide and ozone, therefore not providing 100% protection against these hazards.
 Studies show that activated carbon can be effective against gasses.
-If you are in an urban setting and gasses are a concern, then filters containing activated carbon should be considered.
+If you are in an urban setting and gasses are a concern, then you should consider using filters with activated carbon.

 2. Can Air Filter Masks Capture Really Small Particles?